-THA341W World Theatre History and Theory I 3 hours
+THA341W World Theatre History and Theory I

-Prerequisite: ENG103W.
-(Offered in alternate years) Exploration of artistic movements in world theatre history, theory, and criticism from the Greeks through the mid-17th century.
+Exploration of artistic movements in world theatre history, theory, and criticism from the Greeks through the mid-17th century.
 The class will focus on the history of the physical theatre and all of the theatre arts placed in their cultural context along with a special emphasis on theory and criticism of the age and the writing of theatre history.